Gina Stile: Early years

+Music career

+Poison Dollys and Envy

 After some family issues, she joined the Poison Dollys, which was her first experience with an all-female band.
 At 19, they opened up for Aerosmith, a nine-show string of dates with them in front of 15,000 people.
 At 21, Stile left the Poison Dollys and got back together with her sister in Envy, and they were signed to Atlantic Records' sub-label, Atco.
 Snider produced the record, titled Ain't It a Sin.
 It was Envy's lone album and is the only one in Stile's career that was released by a major label.

-Career

 Vixen part I

 After Vixen disbanded in the early 1990s, Roxy Petrucci contacted Stile about working on a new project.
 Although nothing became of it, Roxy Petrucci eventually introduced Stile to Janet Gardner, and the two of them started writing together.
 The music that they were working on was never intended to be Vixen.
 Gardner and Stile began working with their own band in New York with Mike Pisculli on bass along with another male drummer.
 Around that time Petrucci called, asking about doing a Vixen tour.

 Stile wasn't really keen on it, mostly because the songs they were writing were much heavier than Vixen.
 They contacted Jan Kuehnemund about doing the tour, but she turned it down.
 By that time, Gardner and Stile had already been working together for a few years and were starting to get offers to do a record.
 Since Petrucci and Gardner owned the name (along with Kuehnemund), they decided to do it as Vixen.
 They did the Tangerine record, went on tour for a few months and then it ended.
 After that tour, they split when Kuehnemund, feeling that Stile and the others left her out and usurped her lead in representing the band, sued them for trademark infringement involving the use of the Vixen name.
 Tangerine became Stile's sole studio release with Vixen.